Master the AIDA-model for improved business results

-Advertisement anno 2018 means competition.
+Advertisement in 2018 means competition.
 If you want to sell, you need to stand out.
 Be original.
 Push the right buttons.
 Convince your target audience.
 Luckily, marketers have been trying to look for the best and most efficient ways to do this since the beginning of the previous century.
 This is how they invented the AIDA-model around the early 1900’s.

 The 4 steps of AIDA